NeueDarshan/simple_ConTeXt/README.md

 We provide a command `simple_ConTeXt: Run a ConTeXt script` in the ST palette.
-It is a straightforward wrapper around a command line, with the environment path modified to include the path to the ConTeXt binaries currently chosen in the settings (the one named `current_settings ▶ path`).
+It is a straightforward wrapper around a command line, with the environment path modified to include the path to the ConTeXt binaries currently chosen in the settings (the one named `current.path`).
 It also expands the default ST variables (e.g. `$file`).
 (Note that it is very basic at the moment, it simply waits for the script to finish and only then reports the result.
 Also, if the script has an error of some kind then this command can get stuck.)

 This can be a convenience if you have multiple installations of ConTeXt on one machine, as it takes care of setting up your PATH for you.
 Then you can do